deadphill/agile-best-rate-charging/guides/octopus-agile.md

 ---

+### Further Resources & Video Guide
+For a visual demonstration of how the hardware retrofit looks in practice, I highly recommend watching this video: [Building a Smart EV Charger with Shelly](https://www.youtube.com/watch?v=OSiaMJQIXbE).

 ### About this Project
-This project is part of a wider effort to bridge the gap between **Hardware (IoT)** and **Data (APIs)**.
-By retrofitting legacy hardware like the Chargemaster with modern smart switches, we can extend the life of existing infrastructure while drastically reducing energy costs.
+This project documents the journey of extending the life of "dumb" hardware through intelligent software.
+By prioritising charging during low-cost periods, we achieve significant savings while reducing peak grid demand.